Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: The Bogomolov-Sommese vanishing theorem

-for every $\Z$-divisor $B$ satisfying $B\cdot F>0$ for a general fiber $F$ of $f$. \end{lem} \begin{proof} Since $f_{*}(\Omega_X^{[1]}(\log\,D)\otimes \sO_X(-B))^{**}$ is torsion-free, it suffices to show that the rank of the sheaf is zero, and in particular we can shrink $Z$ for the proof.
+for every $\Z$-divisor $D$ satisfying $D\cdot F>0$ for a general fiber $F$ of $f$. \end{lem} \begin{proof} Since $f_{*}(\Omega_X^{[1]}(\log\,B)\otimes \sO_X(-D))^{**}$ is torsion-free, it suffices to show that the rank of the sheaf is zero, and in particular, we can shrink $Z$ for the proof.
 First, we prove the following claim.

-\begin{cl} By shrinking $Z$, we may assume that $(X, D)$ is log smooth over $Z$. \end{cl} \begin{clproof} We note that the general fiber $F$ is reduced and irreducible since $\dim\,Z=1$ and $f_{*}\sO_X=\sO_Z$.
-By shrinking $Z$, we may assume that all irreducible components of $D$ dominant $Z$.
-Let $n\in\Z_{\geq0}$ be the number of the irreducible components of $D$.
+\begin{cl} By shrinking $Z$, we may assume that $B$ is snc over $Z$. \end{cl} \begin{clproof} We note that a general fiber $F$ is reduced and irreducible since $\dim\,Z=1$ and $f_{*}\sO_X=\sO_Z$.
+By shrinking $Z$, we may assume that all irreducible components of $B$ dominant $Z$.
+Let $n\in\Z_{\geq0}$ be the number of the irreducible components of $B$.
 Then we have